New Orleans Saints: Logos and uniforms

+The Saints shield alternate logo was in use primarily from 1967 to 1984.
+A popular variation of this logo features Saints mascot Sir Saint bearing the shield.

 Black, along with old gold and white, has always been one of the team colors, but it was not the first choice of original majority owner John W. Mecom Jr. His preference was for Mecom blue, a medium shade which was used by all of his other investments.
 The NFL office, however, informed him that his proposed combination too closely resembled that worn by the San Diego Chargers.
 Although the Chargers were members of the AFL, the older league did not want to offend its soon-to-be partner so soon after the merger.
 Mecom settled on black as the primary color as a nod to his financial involvement in the petroleum industry.
 "Black gold" is a term synonymous with oil.
 Although the Pittsburgh Steelers—who played a few home games in New Orleans during their early years to avoid conflict with the Pittsburgh Panthers football team—have long used black and gold as their colors, their shade of gold more closely resembles yellow, making the Saints black and gold compatible with the rest of the NFL.

 Except for minor modifications, the Saints' logo and uniforms have basically remained the same since the club debuted in 1967.
 The team's logo is a fleur-de-lis (a symbol of the City of New Orleans and of France's Royal Family, which included the House of Bourbon), while its uniform design consists of gold helmets, gold pants, and either black or white jerseys.
 Minor changes to the uniform stripes and trim have been made throughout the years.
 The team wore black helmets during the 1969 preseason, but NFL commissioner Pete Rozelle barred the Saints from using the helmets during the regular season, since Mecom did not notify the league office of the change.
 Black helmets were not introduced until 2022, after the NFL repealed its "one-helmet rule" previously enforced in 2013.

 The Saints predominantly wore white at home when the club played at Tulane Stadium from 1967 through 1974 (except in 1969 and 1970), forcing opponents to suffer in their darker jerseys in the subtropical climate of New Orleans.
 When the surface at Tulane Stadium switched from natural grass to PolyTurf in 1971, field temperatures became hotter still.
 In Archie Manning's first game, in the 1971 season opener against the Los Angeles Rams, temperatures on the field reached as high as 130 F. The heavily favored Rams wilted in the stifling heat, and the Saints claimed their first-ever victory over their NFC West rivals, 24–20, on Manning's one-yard quarterback sneak on the last play of the game.